What is Therapeutic Alliance? On the Value of Building Rapport

 Ardito & Rabinello (2011) give us three additional factors to a successful therapeutic alliance:

-• agreement on the goals of treatment
+- agreement on the goals of treatment

-• agreement on the tasks of treatment
+- agreement on the tasks of treatment

-• a personal bond developed by positive reciprocal feelings
+- a personal bond developed by positive reciprocal feelings

 The tenet underlying these three factors is not only a sense of social harmony, but also a harmony or congruence relating to the goals and objectives of the therapeutic process.

-A geometric model of the therapeutic alliance
+Collaboration in the therapeutic alliance

-The decision to engage in the therapeutic alliance alone will not ensure success.
-The client and therapist must also hold harmonic (shared) beliefs about the therapeutic alliance.
-This harmony of beliefs brings a geometric shape to the therapeutic alliance and thus completes the connection.
+The therapeutic alliance begins when both the client and the therapist chose to engage in a therapeutic relationship.
+When this happens, the two parties become connected by this mutual decision.
+This decision alone, however, will not ensure success.
+The client and therapist must also hold harmonious beliefs about the therapeutic alliance.
+When this occurs, the shared beliefs between client and therapist brings a certain geometric shape to the therapeutic alliance and thus completes the connection.

 How to create a strong therapeutic alliance